evgenlipin/automatic_anki_dictionary/README.md

 ## How to Run 🚀

 1. Clone the repository using the command `git clone [repository URL]`.
+2. Create a virtual environment (optional but recommended for isolation) `python3 -m venv venv` and `source venv/bin/activate`.
-2. Install the required libraries by running the command `pip install -r requirements.txt`.
+3. Install the required libraries by running the command `pip install -r requirements.txt`.
-3. Add the words you want to include in the set of flashcards to the words.txt file, one word per line.
+4. Add the words you want to include in the set of flashcards to the words.txt file, one word per line.
-4. Run the program using the command `python main.py`.
+5. Run the program using the command `python main.py`.
-5. The program will create an `.apkg` file with a set of Anki flashcards that can be imported into the Anki application.
+6. The program will create an `.apkg` file with a set of Anki flashcards that can be imported into the Anki application.

 In case of unexpected errors, you can run the `clean.sh` script to remove unnecessary files.